J&K: Govt trying to conceal 'real' situation, says PDP ahead of EU delegation visit

 The PDP "officially distances itself from any (of its) members who attended (National Security Advisor) Doval's lunch yesterday", party spokesman and former legislator Firdous Tak said.
 He told PTI that "a member's interaction with the establishment must not be construed as the party's endorsement for the same".

-Tak said if any leader has met the European delegation, he has done it in his personal capacity Besides Baig, former PDP leader Altaf Bukhari, some newly-elected J-K block development council members and co-owner of Real Kashmir Football Club Sandeep Chattoo attended the lunch in Delhi.
+Tak said if any leader has met the European delegation, he has done it in his personal capacity besides Baig, former PDP leader Altaf Bukhari, some newly-elected J&K block development council members and co-owner of Real Kashmir Football Club Sandeep Chattoo attended the lunch in Delhi.

-Several leaders and activists from the state, including PDP chief Mehbooba Mufti, are under detention after the abrogation of the state's special status on August 5 However, Tak said, "We hope that those who met the delegation must have projected the right situation".
-"The PDP has every reason to believe that normalcy theatrics by BJP government was the result of tremendous international and national pressure following its misadventures in J-K.
+Several leaders and activists from the state, including PDP chief Mehbooba Mufti, are under detention after the abrogation of the state's special status on August 5.
+However, Tak said, "We hope that those who met the delegation must have projected the right situation".
+"The PDP has every reason to believe that normalcy theatrics by the BJP government was the result of tremendous international and national pressure following its misadventures in J&K.

 "The party will not be part of any rhetoric the government of India wants to build around by concealing the real situation in Jammu and Kashmir," Tak said.
 The PDP has been vociferously vocal and critical of the government of India's move to illegally abrogate Article 370 provisions, he said.